The Best Sunglasses for Kids

 My kids don’t really like wearing sunglasses, but if they can take some ownership of picking out the ones they want, i’ve found them to be more likely to wear them.

-Their kids line offers over 20 different styles to choose from, with size ranges from 0 months to big kids.
-I personally recommend sizing up, as I’ve found them to run on the small side.
+The Julbo kids sunglasses line offers over 20 different styles to choose from, with size ranges from 0 months to big kids.
+I personally recommend sizing up, as I’ve found most styles to run on the small side.

 Julbo’s are one of the more expensive options out there, but they have great clearance sales, and offer free shipping.
 Their lifetime warranty covers manufacturer defects, and they will send replacements for scratched lenses for about $15.